MathiasPius/alpine-on-hetzner/README.md

 # alpine-hetzner
 Tool for building cloud-init ready Alpine snapshots on Hetzner Cloud.

+You can either run it as a docker container or as a regular packer build (see [entrypoint.sh](/entrypoint.sh) for hints on how), but this latter method is not officially supported.

 # Examples

 ## Create an alpine image with the [default](/default.json) configuration
+Running this will create an `alpine` snapshot within your Hetzner Cloud project, ready to use for creating new servers.
+See the [launching a server](#launching-a-server) section for how to test it!
 ```shell
 docker run -it --rm -e "HCLOUD_TOKEN=<YourTokenHere>" alpine-on-hetzner:latest
 ```

 ## Default image, with `doas` installed, and `template.local` as default hostname
+Configuration values can be overwritten by creating new configuration file with just the changes you want, and supplying the path as an argument when running it.
 ```shell
 mkdir -p configs
 echo '{